What to Consider Before Accepting a Job Offer

 Here are some things to consider before accepting a job offer, including what to look for when evaluating job offers, and when it can make sense to turn one down.

 Weigh the pros and cons and take some time to think about the offer.
 You don’t have to say yes right away if you are going to accept.
-Ask the employer when they need a response by.
-If you have two offers to consider, use a comparison list to help you decide which one to accept.
+Ask the employer when they need a response.
+If you have two offers to consider, use a comparison list of pros and cons to help you decide which one to accept.

-Employee benefits, including health insurance, retirement plans, vacation, and sick leave, and life and disability insurance can represent up to 30% of your compensation package.
+Employee benefits—including health insurance, retirement plans, vacation, sick leave, life, and disability insurance—can represent up to 30% of your compensation package.
 It's important to take the time to review what you're offered to make sure it's what you and your family need at this stage of your working life.

 Not all retirement plans are created equal.
 A great retirement plan can significantly increase the value of a job offer, and may even trump higher salary at another employer.
-Review these guidelines for what constitutes a good retirement plan, so you can compare what you may have already with what you’re being offered.
+Compare each item of what you have with what you're being offered to determine what you're really getting.
+Employer match, vesting schedule, and investment options are some important factors to consider.

 Stock options give employees the ability to buy shares of company stock at a certain price, within a certain period of time.
 They can be lucrative, especially in growth industries.
 When considering or comparing a compensation package with stock option benefits, be sure you understand exactly how stock options work and what they might be worth in the future.

-What should you do if you're juggling multiple job offers, or if you're not 100% sure that this is the right job for?
+What should you do if you're juggling multiple job offers, or if you're not 100% sure that this is the right job for you?
 It's important to not rush into a new job you're not sure about.
-Here's how to ask for—and get—an extension so you have more time to decide.
+Emphasize your enthusiasm, but ask if you can shadow someone in the job for a day.
+This may take a week to schedule, giving you more time to decide.

 Once you have considered all the details of your offer, take another look at the salary.
 Is it enough?
 Would you rather be earning more?
 Is there room to negotiate?
 If you can't get by on the paycheck, it's going to be a problem regardless of how great the benefits are.